Skip to content

 Scope Lock type Purpose

-Per ucache entry (one shard mmap) rwlock Readers share; a writer takes exclusive.
+Per kfcache entry (one kf shard mmap) rwlock Readers share; a writer takes exclusive.
+Commits go through here.

 Per bt_cache entry (one btree mmap) rwlock Same model, separate cache.
 One entry per per-shard idx file.